 Your Rights Under OSHA

-A New York construction accident lawyer will apply OSHA law to your workplace injury and fight to win maximum compensation for you.
+A New York construction accident lawyer will apply OSHA law to your workplace injury case and explain your options for building a case for compensation.
+If they represent you, they will fight to win maximum compensation for you based on the facts of your case and the injuries you suffered.

 Remedies That Might Accompany a Reported OSHA Violation

-When an employee reports an OSHA safety violation, any of several remedies might come into play:
+When a worker reports an OSHA safety violation, any of several remedies might come into play:

 - OSHA could investigate the violating organization

-- Changes in company safety practices could be mandated
+- OSHA could mandate changes in company safety practices

-- The negligent party could lose their operating license
+- The negligent party could lose its operating license

-Steps to Take if You Become Injured at Work
+Steps to Take If You Are Injured at Work

-By taking certain steps after suffering an injury on the job, you not only help yourself, but also help reduce the chance of another person suffering the same type of injury.
-The steps you should take are as follows:
+By taking specific steps after suffering an on-the-job injury, you not only help yourself and support your claim for compensation, but you also reduce the chance of another person suffering the same type of injury.
+The steps you should take include:

-- Immediately report the hazard to your employer.
+- Immediately report the hazard to your employer, usually a supervisor or human resources professional.

-- Obtain the appropriate level of medical care and treatment as soon as possible.
-(This will be covered under workers’ compensation benefits that you are entitled to.)
+- Seek the appropriate medical care and treatment as soon as possible, which workers’ compensation benefits should cover.

-- If the party who violated OSHA regulations does not resolve the hazardous condition, file a complaint with OSHA.
+- If the party that violated OSHA regulations does not resolve the hazardous condition, file a complaint with OSHA.

 Complete a Free Case Evaluation form now